Log in

 Participant Release of Liability

-• In consideration of being allowed to participate in The Friends of Lake Griffin State Park’s (CSO) paddle tour I acknowledge, understand and agree that:
+In consideration of being allowed to participate in the Citizens Support Organization (CSO) Friends of Lake Griffin State Park’s paddle tour, I acknowledge, understand, and agree that:

-• 4) I hereby release, indemnify and hold harmless the state and any agent, employee or volunteer of the state with respect to any and all injury, disability, death or loss to person or property during my participation.
+4) I hereby release, indemnify, and hold harmless the state, CSO or any agent, employee, or volunteer of the state or CSO with respect to any and all injury, disability, death or loss to person or property during my participation.

 Photo Release

-We may occasionally take pictures during our tours and these photos may be posted to the state’s official social media page or The Friends of Lake Griffin State Park’s social media page.
+• We may occasionally take pictures during our tours and these photos may be posted to the state’s official social media page, the Friends of Lake Griffin State Park’s website, or Facebook.
 They may also be used in print capacity.
 If you do not consent to having your photo taken and used in this manner, please let one of your guides know.
 Your failure to do so will be taken as consent to have your photograph taken.
 Please note, this also applies to any minor children under your guardianship during the tour.

 About the Friends